 * An application has also been submitted to run the National Citizenship Service this year (government initiative which provides two weeks of activities for 16-17 year olds including social engagement).

-*The Foundation’s fund raising will now be managed by Angus Martin, a funding consultant who was previously regional manager for the League Trust so knows that world very well.
-He is also working with other Clubs.
+*The Foundation’s fundraising will now be managed by Angus Martin, a funding consultant who was previously regional manager for the League Trust so knows that world very well.
+He is also working with other clubs.
 The Foundation will link with the Club whenever a partner is needed.

-* St Martins Garden School has offered the Foundation office place from October when the school’s funding Trust moves into the Sure Start Centre there.
-This will give the Foundation access to the school pitches, children’s toilets and so on in the evenings and holidays which will be much cheaper than Oddown.
+* St Martins Garden School has offered the Foundation office space from October when the school’s funding Trust moves into the Sure Start Centre there.
+This will give the Foundation access to the school pitches, children’s toilets and so on in the evenings and holidays which will be much cheaper than Odd Down.
 While the Foundation’s main office will still be at Twerton Park, they’ll have this space to move to if necessary during the redevelopment.
-The arrangement was brokered by John Flinn, CEO Rec GroundTrust.

 * The local FA has granted money for work with refugees, providing out of hours coaching and 1-2-1 work.